The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: The Illusion of Multimodal Synthesis

 Recent initiatives within the representation learning community, such as MATHVERSE \cite{zhang2024mathverse}, SeePHYS \cite{xiang2025seephys} and MMStar \cite{10.5555/3737916.3738766}, have attempted to uncover and quantify this phenomenon.
 MATHVERSE \cite{zhang2024mathverse} introduced problem versions with varying visual-textual information balance and observed that some VLMs achieve higher accuracy when visual input was removed entirely.
 SeePHYS \cite{xiang2025seephys} extended this to Physics, distinguishing ``vision-essential” from ``vision-optional” problems.
 MMStar \cite{10.5555/3737916.3738766} proposed heuristic metrics like Multimodal Gain and Multimodal Leakage, and a manually vetted vision-indispensable dataset for multimodal assessment.
-However, we assert that these approaches violate the rigorous Foundations of Knowledge Discovery.
+However, we assert that these approaches violate the rigorous foundations of knowledge discovery.
 By ablating (removing) data to test models, they successfully expose \textit{dataset biases} but fundamentally fail to isolate \textit{architectural representation bottlenecks}.
 We cannot map the limits of a model's knowledge extraction prowess by measuring what happens when knowledge is artificially deleted.

-In an era where elite reasoning engines possess near-perfect symbolic logic, we must confront a highly uncomfortable, provocative truth: \textit{\textbf{What if vision is no longer a value-add for knowledge discovery in its present form, but an active architectural liability?}} This paper introduces a bold, visionary framework to systematically diagnose, quantify, and ultimately solve these integration failures.
-We shift the paradigm from observing macroscopic, dataset-induced heuristics to establishing absolute, sample-level diagnostic criteria for Trustworthy and Responsible Data Science.\textbf{ We propose that the field must urgently transition from measuring additive Multimodal Gain or creating new dataset benchmarks to diagnosing the fundamental \textit{Expense of Seeing}}, laying a mathematically rigorous roadmap to salvage the monolithic paradigm and contribute towards constructing genuinely faithful world models.
+In an era where modern reasoning engines achieve increasingly strong symbolic logic, a difficult question arises: \textit{\textbf{What if vision is no longer a value-add for knowledge discovery in its present form, but an active architectural liability?}} This paper introduces a framework to systematically diagnose, quantify, and address these integration failures.
+We shift the paradigm from observing macroscopic, dataset-induced heuristics to establishing principled, sample-level diagnostic criteria for Trustworthy and Responsible Data Science.\textbf{ We propose the field shift from measuring additive Multimodal Gain or creating new dataset benchmarks towards diagnosing the \textit{Expense of Seeing}} --- a step toward constructing genuinely faithful world models within the monolithic paradigm.